-81. Despite the entrenched nature of agriculture and subsistence living, most of Samoa's meat (95% chicken and 67% beef35) is imported with food imports increasing 60%36 between 2005 and 2014 and food imports accounting for 27.5% of total imports in 2015 including an estimated US\$15 million in low priced canned tuna in 2016.37 However, the investments by government and development partners in national and targeted agriculture and fisheries initiatives is starting to yield improvements in local food subsidization and increasing engagement in commercial farming.
-The availability of local meat food produce in the local market has increased significantly between 2013 and 2017 with the volume of beef doubling, local vegetables increased by 62% and local fruits by 48%.38 a.
+81. Despite the entrenched nature of agriculture and subsistence living, most of Samoa's meat (95% chicken and 67% beef) is imported with food imports increasing 60% between 2005 and 2014 and food imports accounting for 27.5% of total imports in 2015 including an estimated US\$15 million in low priced canned tuna in 2016.
+However, the investments by government and development partners in national and targeted agriculture and fisheries initiatives is starting to yield improvements in local food subsidization and increasing engagement in commercial farming.
+The availability of local meat food produce in the local market has increased significantly between 2013 and 2017 with the volume of beef doubling, local vegetables increased by 62% and local fruits by 48%.

+a.
 Nutrition and Food Security

-82. Extreme hunger is not a concern in Samoa as food availability is not an issue given that most of Samoan households have access to land for agriculture and food production purposes, and the soil is relatively fertile.
-A Samoan consumes on average 2,480 kcal3 per day which is enough to meet the basic energy requirements.39 Less than one person in twenty is undernourished or not accessing enough food to meet their basic energy requirements (<5%).40

-83. Food insecurity is the limited access to food by an prevalence of obesity (overweight (5%)47 is a challenge for individual or households due to lack of money or other Samoan children.
-Malnourished children tend to live in rural resources.
-This does not take into account access to food Upolu and come from the lowest wealth quintile households. through support by the extended family or communities where money or other resources may not be needed.
-About 86.
-An estimated 22% or one in five households identify agri-2.4% of people in Samoa or one out of forty people are cultural work as their main source of income and about 42% severely food insecure or went without eating for a whole of the employed population in 2016 engaged in agriculture, day because of a lack of money or other resources over the livestock, forestry, and fishery related occupations. last 12 months.41 About 22.4% of the population are moder-87.
-In total, 3,884 (3715 M, 169 F) individuals worked for ately food insecure or did not have regular access to nutrihouseholds in paid crop, livestock, or fishing employment, tious and sufficient food even if they were not necessarily suffering from hunger.
-Food insecurity is more prevalent in 70% in crop and 24% in livestock.
-On average, Households earned \$645 a year from livestock (65%cattle, 27% pigs and Savaii and rural Upolu than in urban Apia.
-Given the wide 4% chicken).
-For fisheries, small-scale subsistence and access of Samoans to land, whenever poverty and food insesemi-commercial fisheries are an important source of food curity is publicly debated it is not uncommon to find people and livelihoods in Samoa, with consumption levels of about referring to 'hunger' as a result of one's laziness.
-100 kg per person per year in rural areas.48 in Samoa Report note that, accessing good quality and a variety of food for a diversified healthy diet was a major concern for more than one out of four Samoans.
-There has been a 60% increase in imported and often poor nutrition but more affordable food between 2005 and 2014.43 It costs less than SAT\$1 to access 1,000kcal from cereals, sugar and sweets, but SAT\$2.5 to acquire the same amount of calories from fruits and vegetables and more than SAT\$4 to get from meat or milk and cheese.
-Diet related non-communicable diseases such as hypertension, diabetes, cardiovascular diseases are resulting in many Samoans being chronically ill, having poor quality of life or dying prematurely.44 b.
-Stunting and Wasting
+- 82. Extreme hunger is not a concern in Samoa as food availability is not an issue given that most of Samoan households have access to land for agriculture and food production purposes, and the soil is relatively fertile.
+A Samoan consumes on average 2,480 kcal3 per day which is enough to meet the basic energy requirements.
+Less than one person in twenty is undernourished or not accessing enough food to meet their basic energy requirements (<5%). - 83.
+Food insecurity is the limited access to food by an individual or households due to lack of money or other resources.
+This does not take into account access to food through support by the extended family or communities where money or other resources may not be needed.
+About 2.4% of people in Samoa or one out of forty people are severely food insecure or went without eating for a whole day because of a lack of money or other resources over the last 12 months.
+41 About 22.4% of the population are moderately food insecure or did not have regular access to nutritious and sufficient food even if they were not necessarily suffering from hunger.
+Food insecurity is more prevalent in Savaii and rural Upolu than in urban Apia.
+Given the wide access of Samoans to land, whenever poverty and food insecurity is publicly debated it is not uncommon to find people referring to 'hunger' as a result of one's laziness. - 84.
+Various national studies and anecdotal evidence show that 'over nutrition, over-eating or consuming poor nutrition food is a major issue in Samoa impacting health and wellbeing.
+The draft State of Food Security and Nutrition in Samoa Report note that, accessing good quality and a variety of food for a diversified healthy diet was a major concern for more than one out of four Samoans.
+There has been a 60% increase in imported and often poor nutrition but more affordable food between 2005 and 2014.
+It costs less than SAT\$1 to access 1,000kcal from cereals, sugar and sweets, but SAT\$2.5 to acquire the same amount of calories from fruits and vegetables and more than SAT\$4 to get from meat or milk and cheese.
+Diet related non-communicable diseases such as hypertension, diabetes, cardiovascular diseases are resulting in many Samoans being chronically ill, having poor quality of life or dying prematurely.